oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-11-18-why-traditional-sca-fails-when-you-audit-ai-generated-code.md

 Developers trust AI because the output looks clean.
 The code has no GPL headers, no obvious license clues, and no package references.
 Many teams believe the code is original.
 It is not original if the model reproduces a known algorithm.

-The problem is not limited to GPL or AGPL.
-Many AI assistants rebuild parts of H.264 or H.265.
-They generate FFT and DCT routines that match patented code.
+The problem is not limited to copyleft licenses.
+Many AI assistants rebuild routines that match patented code like H.264 or H.265.
+They generate FFT and DCT routines that match patented algorithms.
 They recreate well known algorithms from FFmpeg and other codec stacks.
 They reproduce database routines from AGPL projects.
 They rebuild common data structures from GPL kernels.
+They regenerate proprietary encryption or compression algorithms.

 The risk is the same even when the output looks new.